mark-ohanesian/mark-custom-table/README.md

 ### **Mark Custom Table**

 This project provides a dynamic, accessible table that fetches JSON data and renders it in a Bootstrap-styled table with sorting functionality.
-The table can take any JSON url and allows the user to configure table headers all in one line of code on the frontend, requiring a simple line change in your divi element or other html configuration.
+The table can take any JSON url and allows the user to configure table headers on the frontend, requiring a simple 3 line change in your divi element or other html configuration.

 ---